13 Miami-Dade school employees have died of Covid-19 since mid-August

 (CNN)Thirteen school employees from Miami-Dade County Public Schools have died from Covid-19 since August 16, the school district and local teacher union told CNN on Tuesday.

-Among the 13 were three teachers, one security monitor, one cafeteria worker and seven school bus drivers, United Teachers of Dade President Karla Hernandez-Mats said.
+Among the 13 were four teachers, one security monitor, one cafeteria worker and seven school bus drivers, United Teachers of Dade President Karla Hernandez-Mats said.
 All were unvaccinated.

 "These were extraordinary educators and people, and their loss is being felt throughout the community," Hernandez-Mats said.

-Note: Correction: A previous version of this story misstated the number of teachers who have died.
-Four have died from Covid-19.